variant-inc/react-native-variant-chat/README.md

 ### Push Notifications

 The chat provider can send push notifications to the app.
-To enable the chat provider to target the app the push notification token should be provided to Variant chat.
+To enable the chat provider to target the app the push notification token must be provided to this component.

 Register the apps push notification token.